-The interesting thing to note is half of these 8 women are born in 2001 to 2004.
+The interesting thing to note is half of these 8 women are born from 2001 to 2004.
 Chinh held off Hà Thị Thu 11.72.

-This gives Vietnam substansial depth in their 4×100 Women’s team.
+This gives Vietnam substantial depth in their 4×100 Women’s team.
 As Vietnam took Gold in 2017 and Bronze in 2019 SEA Games.

 Womens 100m Final